J. Edward Meyer: Early life and career

 J. Edward Meyer III was born on April 15, 1935, in New York City, the son of J. Edward Meyer Jr. and Carolyn S. Meyer.
 He graduated from Yale University and Yale Law School.

 In 1964, Meyer was appointed by then U.S. Attorney General Robert F. Kennedy to a position in the Justice Department, where he mainly focused on organized crime prosecutions.
 Meyer was a member of the New York State Assembly from 1971 to 1975, sitting in the 179th and 180th New York State Legislatures.
 While initially elected as a Republican, Meyer changed parties in 1973, serving out his term as a Democrat.
 In 1976, Meyer won the Democratic nomination for New York's 23rd congressional district, however, he was defeated in the general election by Bruce F. Caputo.
-Meyer also served on the Board of Regents of the State University of New York from 1977 to 2000.
+Meyer also served on the Board of Regents of the University of the State of New York from 1977 to 2000.